Jose Trevino Player Props: Yankees vs. Athletics

 Jose Trevino At The Plate

-- Trevino has three doubles, three home runs and seven walks while hitting .220.
+- Trevino is batting .216 with three doubles, three home runs and seven walks.

+- In 54.5% of his 44 games this season, Trevino has picked up at least one hit.
+He's also had three multi-hit games.

+- He has homered in three games this year (6.8%), homering in 2.1% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.